American Nightmare (band): Reunion shows (2011–present)

 After seven years of disbandment, the band reunited under their original name and performed two reunion shows in December 2011.
 The band performed in Revere, Massachusetts on December 29, and in Los Angeles on December 31.
 Deathwish Inc. reissued the albums Background Music (2001) and We're Down Til We're Underground (2003) to coincide with the reunion dates.
 Since the original 2011 reunion shows, American Nightmare have played a small handful of shows almost every year.
 In 2017 they joined the Togetherfest tour alongside Youth of Today, Trash Talk, Vanishing Life and Wolf Down.
 In November of that same year they announced a new album for release on February 16, 2018, through Rise Records.
 The first track from the self-titled album, The World Is Blue, was released December 19, 2017.

 In January 2022, the band embarked on a Background Music 20th Anniversary tour, playing the album in its entirety.
 The tour was supported by Chemical Fix, as well as Gel on the east coast dates and Scowl on the west coast dates.

 On May 1, 2023 the group released a 4 song EP titled Dedicated to the Next World.

 After not playing any live shows in 2024, the band played a special 25th anniversary show in Brooklyn New York.
+They also played at Tied Down Fest in Detroit in 2025.

 Musical style and legacy

 American Nightmare have been categorised as hardcore punk, melodic hardcore and emo.
 Their music was a reaction against the lyrical positivity of Youth Crew revival bands that had been popular in Boston at the time like In My Eyes, Floorpunch and Bane.
 The band pursued a more dark and nihilistic sound in comparison through the influence of the Smiths and Joy Division.
 Other influences include Turning Point, Mission of Burma, the Bruisers, Heroin, the Lemonheads, Slapshot, Bauhaus, Converge, Ink & Dagger, New Order, Unbroken, Orchid, One Last Wish, Archers of Loaf, Cat Power, Leatherface, Avail, Jawbreaker, Lifetime, Sebadoh, SSD, Sick of It All, Moss Icon, Chisel, Suede, Chain of Strength, Sheer Terror, the Afghan Whigs, the Magnetic Fields, Sonic Youth, Eric's Trip, Agnostic Front, Galaxie 500, the Microphones, Cave In, Black Flag, the Cro-Mags and Siouxsie and the Banshees.

 Their music often makes use of high-tempos, breakdowns, gang vocals and singalongs.

-They have been cited as an influence by the White Noise, Frameworks, Killing The Dream, Defeater, Touché Amoré and Dead Swans.
+American Nightmare were highly influential in the 2000s, with their impact being felt in groups as diverse as Fall Out Boy, Hatebreed, Glassjaw, New Found Glory, Converge and AFI.
+They have been cited as an influence by Modern Life is War, Ceremony, Harm's Way, Incendiary, Deez Nuts, Gallows, the White Noise, Four Year Strong, Thursday, Senses Fail, Pierce the Veil, Frameworks, Killing The Dream, Defeater, Touché Amoré, Dead Swans and Frank Iero of My Chemical Romance and Leathermouth.
+In 2013 Diffuser.fm named the band to their list of the top 10 best hardcore bands of all time.